 OVERVIEW: The Catapult Film Fund offers grants to documentary filmmakers who tell compelling stories driven by powerful characters.

-The fund is on the lookout for compelling and unique projects to support.
+The fund seeks compelling and unique projects to support.
 In the past, it has backed films such as Tashi and the Monk, The Reagan Years, and Charm City.
-To learn more about the films Catapult has supported explore the Projects page on its website.
+To learn more about the films Catapult has supported explore the films page on its website.

 Catapult accepts unsolicited grant applications through an open call process.
 There are no deadlines; grant decisions are made throughout the year.
 The fund accepts applications from filmmakers and nonprofit film organizations based in the United States and abroad.
 International filmmakers may need to obtain a fiscal sponsor to be eligible for a Catapult grant.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)